Rearing nutrition

 Developer

-- Crude fibreThe fiber can be explained in different ways.
-Crude fiber is the most common way. level needs to be as high as possible based on the available raw materials (> 3 %, up to 5.5 %).
-See possible raw mate- rials to supply the necessary fibreThe fiber can be explained in different ways.
-Crude fiber is the most common way. (table 9).
+• Crude fiber level needs to be as high as possible based on the available raw materials (> 3 %, up to 5.5 %).
 These values can be applied, or even exceeded, as long as they are of good quality.

 Others